Learn more about our Advertising Disclosure

 • State regulator: You can verify a Indiana moving license and its status through the state’s public utilities commission.

-• Moving company insurance: Every state requires moving companies to carry different levels of insurance.
+• Moving company insurance: Every state sets its own rules for what insurance moving companies need to maintain.
 Opt for Released Value Protection – a budget-friendly choice with no extra cost from movers, though coverage is limited to 60 cents per pound.
 For instance, if a 50-inch TV weighing 25 pounds is lost or damaged, reimbursement is just $15.
-To ensure coverage for your items' full value, discuss alternative options with your chosen moving company or consider third-party insurance providers.
+To ensure coverage for your items’ full value, discuss alternative options with your chosen moving company or consider third-party insurance providers.

 Where to live in Fort Wayne